 Crafting Believable Protagonists

 Develop multi-dimensional protagonists by focusing on their motivations, flaws, and growth arcs.
-Begin with defining their fundamental goals—what drives them throughout the story?
-For example, a quest for revenge, the desire to protect loved ones, or the search for identity.
-Next, integrate flaws that make them relatable and human; these might include impulsiveness, naivety, or a fear of failure.
-Lastly, plan their development arc carefully to ensure it aligns with the plot's climaxes and resolutions.
-This alignment not only enhances credibility but also maintains consistency within your fantasy world's rules.
+Begin with defining their fundamental goals, what drives them throughout the story?
+A quest for revenge, the desire to protect loved ones, the search for identity, or the need to prove themselves worthy?

 Designing Antagonists and Supporting Characters